AhmedAbdEllatiif/CustomTabLayout/README.md

-# ViewPager supports RTL direction
+# CustomTabLayout supports ViewPager2

-This projects supports RTL with viewpager without setLayoutDirection(); ,supports viewPager with tabs, solves the problem of scrolling in viewPager with andorid SDK 28 and above.
+This project hepls you to set your tablayout to work with viewpager2.

 ![alt text](https://user-images.githubusercontent.com/40568882/67781243-dd24c880-fa6f-11e9-94d3-70e200255ae2.png)